NOTE: This information will be updated as needed in line with public health guidance.

-Until further notice, previous guidance will remain in place: We will limit access to our school buildings for anyone other than staff and students.
+Until further notice, we will limit access to our school buildings during the school day for anyone other than staff and students.

-Visitors, including family members, will be allowed in schools by appointment / advance notice only.
+- Visitors, including students’ family members, are asked to make appointments or provide advanced notice.
 Please call your school office before coming to the school building.
-Visitors will be required to wear masks while in the building.
 In general, lunch visitation will not be allowed.

-Drop off of items for students should be limited only to items that are absolutely essential.
+- Drop off of items for students should be limited only to items that are absolutely essential.
 Please do your best to see to it that students have everything they need with them when they enter the building each day.
-If you must drop something off, please call your school office in advance to let them know, and call them when you arrive so that we can facilitate the dropoff as quickly and safely as possible.
 (Note: In general, food deliveries will not be accepted by school offices for staff or students.
 Gifts such as balloons, celebration cakes, and flowers will not be accepted.)